Chartered Management Institute: Membership

-Obsolete membership grades include Member of the British Institute of Management (MBIM) etc.

 Qualifications

 General Management and Leadership

 Each level follows a format whereby a number of credits gained lead to an Award (which develops basic skills and knowledge appropriate to that level), Certificate (covers a broader area and builds on knowledge gained in the award), and Diploma (where a comprehensive range of skills and knowledge are gained).
 Qualifications are part of the UK's Regulated Qualifications Framework.